-Please make sure you have attended the required information session or notified Dr. Renee Hill that you are ready to participate in your field study BEFORE you register.
+Please make sure you have attended the required information session or notified Bridgette Comanda (comandab@umd.edu) that you are ready to participate in your field study BEFORE you register.

 LBSC749 is a "variable credit" class which means that when you register for it you will choose whether it will be for 1, 2, OR 3 credits.
 Please note the following and determine which best fits your situation:.